I2S9/Treasure-hunt/README.md

 ## Requirements
 - **C Compiler**: Any standard C compiler (e.g., GCC).
+For GCC installation, refer to the official guide: [GCC Installation Guide](https://gcc.gnu.org/install/)

 ---

 ## Installation
 1. Download or clone the repository.
 2. Compile the code using the provided `Makefile`